jaousley/UFOs/README.md

 ![City_Filter](https://github.com/jaousley/UFOs/blob/main/images%20for%20readme/City_Filter.png)

-Visitors can filter by state
+Visitors can filter by state and after pressing enter all the sightings in that state will be shown

 ![State_Filter](https://github.com/jaousley/UFOs/blob/main/images%20for%20readme/State_Filter.png)

-Visitors can filter by Country
+Visitors can filter by Country and after pressing enter all the sightings in that country will be shown

 ![Country_Filter](https://github.com/jaousley/UFOs/blob/main/images%20for%20readme/Country_Filter.png)

-Visitors can filter by shape
+Visitors can filter by shape and after pressing enter all the sightings with that shape will be shown

 ![Shape_Filter](https://github.com/jaousley/UFOs/blob/main/images%20for%20readme/Shape_Filter.png)